Turkish government seizes interview tape from broadcaster Deutsche Welle

-BERLIN The director general of Germany's international broadcaster Deutsche Welle condemned Turkey on Tuesday for confiscating the recording of an interview with its Youth and Sports Minister at his office in Ankara.
+BERLIN (Reuters) - The director general of Germany's international broadcaster Deutsche Welle condemned Turkey on Tuesday for confiscating the recording of an interview with its Youth and Sports Minister at his office in Ankara.

 Peter Limbourg said the Turkish government's seizure of the video tape was "a blatant violation of press freedom."